remotion-dev/remotion/packages/docs/docs/temporary-url.md

 title: Handling user video uploads
 ---

-In a webapp where users can upload videos and edit them, we can create a better user experience by loading the video into a player even before the upload is finished.
+In an app where users can upload videos and edit them, we can create a better user experience by loading the video into a player even before the upload is finished.
 Good news: This can be done pretty easily!

 ## Allowing user uploads